 The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 Okay, hear me out!
 You really don't need a $90 cream to have great skin.
-These are the 11 drugstore moisturizers I actually keep in rotation this year, for every skin type I treat in clinic.
+These are the 12 drugstore moisturizers I actually keep in rotation this year, with specific picks for dry, oily, combination, sensitive, acne-prone, and mature skin (all under $35).

 This post contains affiliate links.
 If you purchase through them, I may earn a small commission at no extra cost to you.
 I only recommend products I'd use (or have used) myself.